Hiring a marketing agency

 The Agency Has Processes and Tools To Keep Your Work on Track

 You want to hire an agency who will consistently deliver on time and in budget.
-It’s normal for agencies to be managing multiple projects for multiple clients, and allocating resources across client work as new requests and approvals come in.
+It’s normal for agencies to be managing multiple projects for multiple clients and allocating resources across client work as new requests and approvals come in.
 Strong project management processes and tools are an indicator that the agency has a process for managing workflow and delivering on time and in budget, while making it easier to work with them.
 How will the agency deliver work to you?
 Will it be via email where you need to search through months of emails to find a file or a communication thread about a project, or do they have a client portal where all communication is centrally housed?
 These are important things to know before you hire an agency.
 Good processes and strong communication are clear signals that the agency is efficient, well-organized, productive, and understands how important it is for you to have clarity over everything that’s going on.

 They Agency Culture Aligns To Yours